Illumina/Isaac3/src/markdown/manual.md

                                                  CTGTCTCTTATACACATCT*,*AGATGTGTATAAGAGACAG
                                                    NexteraMp         : Nextera mate-pair.
 Same as
                                                  CTGTCTCTTATACACATCT,AGATGTGTATAAGAGACAG
-    --description arg                            Freeform text to be stored in the iSAAC @PG DS bam header tag --dodgy-alignment-score arg (=0)             Controls the behavior for templates where alignment score is impossible to assign:
+    --description arg                            Free form text to be stored in the iSAAC @PG DS bam header tag --dodgy-alignment-score arg (=0)             Controls the behavior for templates where alignment score is impossible to assign:
                                                   - Unaligned        : marks template fragments as unaligned
                                                   - 0-254            : exact MAPQ value to be set in bam
                                                   - Unknown          : assigns value 255 for bam MAPQ.
-Ensures SM and AS are not specified in the bam --enable-numa [=arg(=1)] (=0)                Replilcate static data across NUMA nodes, lock threads to their NUMA nodes, allocate thread private data on the corresponding NUMA node --expected-bgzf-ratio arg (=1)               compressed = ratio * uncompressed.
+Ensures SM and AS are not specified in the bam --enable-numa [=arg(=1)] (=0)                Replicate static data across NUMA nodes, lock threads to their NUMA nodes, allocate thread private data on the corresponding NUMA node --expected-bgzf-ratio arg (=1)               compressed = ratio * uncompressed.
 To avoid memory overallocation during the bam generation, iSAAC has to assume certain compression